top of page

 If you have any uncertainty about getting the equipment/uniform, we highly advise checking with our sensei or any of the seniors first, before buying anything.

 Starting kendo: We generally advise those starting to buy the shinai (bamboo sword), and maybe the kendo-gi (top) and hakama (bottom) only in the beginning.
-While you're getting your equipment, you may use the dojo's (please ensure to sanitise hands before using) so please prioritise getting your shinai at the very least, as we will stop bringing the club equipment after a month from your starting.
+While you're getting your equipment, you may use the dojo's (please ensure to sanitise hands before using) so please prioritise getting your shinai first, as we will stop bringing the club equipment after two weeks from your starting.
 You should also get a carry bag for the shinai as you don't want to carry it around uncovered.
 You can buy the bag from any of the shops below or even make your own!

 Options are as below (the links provided were relevant at the time of posting this FAQ; we do not bear responsibility if these shops change/update their website/stocks):